Network Technical Code and Planning Criteria

 • provide a high quality, reliable and secure electricity supply

-• meet environmental standards and
+• meet environmental standards

-• optimise equipment utilisation.
+• optimise equipment utilisation

 System Strength Impact Assessment Guidelines